 </NEX>

-<P>The English examples illustrate lexical metonymy that parallels examples of metonymy signaled by the Czech suffix -áč.
-In (21a) the source is the milk, and the target is the carton or glass that the milk is in; it is not the milk that tipped over, but the carton or glass that contained the milk.
+<P>The English examples illustrate lexical metonymy that parallels the examples of metonymy signaled by the Czech suffix -áč.
+In (21a) the source is the milk and the target is the carton or glass that the milk is in; it is not the milk that tipped over, but the carton or glass that contained the milk.
 In (21b) the source is the flower, and the suffixed Czech word likewise uses something that is contained (the flower) to locate the concept of the container (the flowerpot).
-In (22a) the source is a head, and the target is a person; if we need a smart collaborator on a project, their head (the location of the clever brain) is salient, and we can use the body part to refer to the whole person.
-The Czech noun břich-áč in (22b) in a parallel way refers to a person who is identified by a prominent belly.
-In (23a) the characteristic of genius is used to refer to a person with that characteristic.
-In a similar way, Czech nah-áč in (23b) indicates a person by means of reference to their nakedness.
+In (22a) the source is a head and the target is a person; if we need a smart collaborator on a project, their head (the location of a clever brain) is salient, and we can use the body part to refer to the whole person.
+In a parallel way, the Czech noun břich-áč in (22b) refers to a person who is identified by a prominent belly.
+In (23a) the characteristic of being a genius is used to refer to a person with that characteristic.
+In a similar way, Czech nah-áč in (23b) indicates a person by reference to their nakedness.
 Note that the Czech suffix -áč signals three different metonymy patterns in these examples.
-The data presented in Janda 2011 show that multiple metonymy patterns are common for derivational suffixes, not just in Czech, but also in Russian and Norwegian.
+The data presented in Janda (2011) show that multiple metonymy patterns are common in derivational suffixes, not just in Czech but also in Russian and Norwegian.
 It is on the basis of the multiplicity of metonymy patterns that we observe polysemy in such suffixes.

 Table 3 gives an inventory of the terms that apply to sources and targets in metonymy patterns.
 This inventory is based on the classification of lexical metonymy developed by Peirsman and Geeraerts (2006), with small adjustments to accommodate affixal metonymy suggested by Janda (2011).